What Is A Good Dividend Yield? Is A High Dividend Yield Good? (What Dividend Yield Is Too High)

 Also, mature companies that aren’t growing too fast tend to pay high dividend yields.
 These two statements show the direct relation that dividend yield has with the growth of the company.

 There is a good reason why experienced investors say no to chasing after high yields when investing in dividend stocks.
-The higher dividend a company is paying, the less it is investing in itself.
+The higher the dividend a company pays, the less it invests in itself.

 Moreover, dividend yield does not provide enough information.
 A high yield may have a lower stock price and reap the same benefits as the high-priced stock with a lower dividend yield.